ashishpavan/Maths_for_kids/README.md

 # Maths_for_kids

-A simple web-site to enable children to learn maths in a customised way. this website also contains language translation facility for english,marathi,hindi This projects uses technologies like HTML,CSS,JavaScript To run Locally just download all the files and run Index.html Note:- style.css and app.js shd be in the same folder as index.html
+A simple web-site to enable children to learn maths in a customised way.
+This website also contains language translation facility for english,marathi,hindi /n This projects uses technologies like HTML,CSS,JavaScript To run Locally just download all the files and run Index.html Note:- style.css and app.js shd be in the same folder as index.html